 Private cloud performance monitoring is crucial, not only to troubleshoot problems, but also to ensure that service levels are being met as services are centralized.
-To be successful,
+To be successful, smart IT pros should build off effective virtualization strategies to develop a plan for private cloud performance monitoring.

 Constantly collect data for private cloud performance monitoring